 - Try yoga – There are a few yoga poses that are good for helping to promote sleep, but the best one you can try, even if you don’t do yoga, is Savasana – everyone’s favorite pose.
 When you get into bed, lay in “corpse” pose: flat on your back, arms resting comfortably at your sides and let your feet fall open naturally.
 Don’t try to fall asleep, but rather aim to stay in this position for about ten minutes before you resume your preferred sleeping position.

 - Take a bath – If you can, take a warm bath with essential oils, such as lavender.
 The calmness of the water and effects of the oils help to promote relaxation and can relieve tense muscles brought on by that energy drink.
+I personally use Body & Earth Lavender Bath Bombs (link to the best price on Amazon) to help me to relax after drinking too much caffeine – they work great!

 - Read a book – Grab a good book, or better yet – a generally uneventful one – and settle in to catch up on a few chapters.
 The physical act of reading can help to tire your eye muscles, leading them to close and rest.
 It also gives your brain something to work on while it feels so awake.